 This act specifies that the concentration of covered substances in packaging material should not exceed 0.01% by weight.
 In particular, the act limits the following heavy metals and chemicals:

 - Hexavalent chromium

-This act requires that importers and manufacturers issue a certificate of compliance.
+This act requires companies to issue a certificate of compliance.
 The certificate of compliance should contain information proving the safety and compliance of the packaging with supporting data (i.e. valid test reports issued from a recognized lab testing company).